 One of the best ways to trick out your kegerator, keezer or jockeybox is… Kegtron!
 Wait, that wasn’t very subtle.
 Besides Kegtron, one of your best upgrades is a flow-control faucet.
 While slightly more expensive than a generic tap, a flow control faucet allows you to adjust your line resistance on the fly.
 This is magical for several reasons:

 - Dialing back the flow is equivalent to adding length to your draft lines.
 If your calculations don’t quite work or your prefer short lines, flow control is a beautiful thing.
-Adjust the flow as you pour your tap is balanced.
+Adjust the flow as you pour until your line is balanced.

 - Like to change things up and serve at different pressures?
 Variable flow control makes it easy without changing your lines.